dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 ### Supporting JSON Content on Spring 5

-Without question, one of the most used messages formats on applications today is [JSON](http://www.json.org/).
+Without question, one of the most used message formats on applications today is [JSON](http://www.json.org/).
 RESTful APIs usually use this kind of message format to communicate with front-end clients written for a wide variety of devices (e.g. Android and iOS phones, web browsers, wearable devices, etc.).
 In Spring 5, adding support to JSON is very easy.
 It's just a matter of adding [Jackson](https://github.com/FasterXML/jackson) as a dependency and we are ready to start writing controllers that exchange JSON messages.

 To see this in action, let's open the `build.gradle` file and add the following dependency: